-on less reliable and sometimes hostile foreign sources.
+nine percent of our nation's energy in 2030.9 Thus, the development of domestic oil supplies remains the centerpiece of our country's efforts to reduce dependence on less reliable and sometimes hostile foreign sources.
 Oil and natural gas play a critical role in a wide range of commercial and consumer products, from carbon fiber airplane components to insulation, and from artificial heart valves to aspirin.

-Fortunately, through a combination of massive private investment, and the oil industry's continuous development of innovative techniques for locating and producing hydrocarbon resources, the country is making progress toward greater energy self sufficiency.
-The U.S. Energy Information Administration ("EIA") announced last month that it "expects U.S. crude oil production will average 5.34 million barrels a day in 2009, the first production increase since 1991."
+Fortunately, through a combination of massive private investment and the oil industry's continuous development of innovative techniques for locating and producing hydrocarbon resources, the country is making progress toward greater energy self-sufficiency.
+The U.S. Energy Information Administration ("EIA") announced in December 2009 that it "expects U.S. crude oil production will average 5.34 million barrels a day in 2009, the first production increase since 1991."
 This represents a 7.8 percent increase over 2008 domestic production.
-Domestic oil production is projected to continue to increase, to 6.13 million barrels a day by 2020.
-By contrast, assuming continued development of domestic resources, imported oil is projected to fall by nearly 1.5 million barrels a day between 2008 and 2020.
-13
+Domestic oil production is projected to continue to increase to 6.13 million barrels a day by 2020.
+By contrast, assuming continued development of domestic